Library-Distribution/ALD-API-docs/HTTP-API.md

     {
       "name" : "the item name",
       "id" : "the id of the item",
-      "version" : "the version of the item"
+      "version" : "the version of the item",
-    }
+      "user" : "nickname of the user who uploaded this", "userID" : "GUID of the user who uploaded this" }
 ]
 ```